 - “This is so different from the other show products that tend to be the same every year”

 - “Stunning, beautiful, impressive, neat, clever and smashing”

 By Sunday night, we were exhausted but buzzing.
-It was obvious that our products were received extremely well which was a huge relief.
-All these hundreds of hours were worthwhile.
+It was obvious that our products were received extremely well, which was a huge relief.
+All those hundreds of hours were worthwhile.

 #RHS2018 #launchevent #artfuturo